-First up is Jackson, he is 4 1/2, a chocolate lab with the smallest bit of boxer.
+First up is Jackson, he is now 10 years old, a chocolate lab with the smallest bit of boxer.
 Jackson’s owner is my friend Shelley and one summer, when Shelley was in the hospital, Jackson’s mom escaped their yard and returned home pregnant.
 Right after Thanksgiving: puppies!

 Unfortunately the pet hospital sent mother dog and 7 pups home too early and due to complications the mother and 4 pups died.
 The family hand fed and raised the remaining 3 dogs.
 When Jackson was 4 months old I adopted him and brought him home to my parent’s house – I was just a month out of college!

 When I moved to Woodland in May of 2006, Jackson came with me.
 He’s fiercely loyal and protective, doesn’t play well with others, is currently molting like a bird and would chase a tennis ball until he dropped dead of exhaustion.